jojomills/jojomills.github.io/README.md

 Josephine Mills Personal Website

 Created June 12, 2020
-Updated June 24, 2020
+Updated June 29, 2020

 ---I created the website using Sublime Text---

 ---Why I created this website---

 I created a personal website to demonstrate my programming skills to potential employers.
-I took in-person summer courses to stay on track after studying abroad so I do not have internship programming experience.
+I took my first prorgamming course in C code in spring 2017 and fell in love with the creativity and problem solving behind software.
+This led me to declare my major in ECE and since then I have learned and created software in many different languages with one of my favorite areas of focus being web development.
 I made this website to exemplify my coding skills and allow an employer to get to know me better than a resume can.

 ---Organization of website---